mike-unitskyi/s3repo-maven-plugin/README.md

         -Ds3repo.filterByMetadata=false \
         -Ds3repo.accessKey=${ACCESS} -Ds3repo.secretKey=${SECRET}

-"s3repo.filterByMetadata" is set to true by default.
-By making it false, all of the files in the repo will be listed, not just those listed in the YUM metadata (typically this is not what is desired.)
+The "s3repo.filterByMetadata" property is true by default.
+By setting it to false, all of the files in the repo will be listed, not just those listed in the YUM metadata (typically this is not what is desired.)

 Wishlist
 ========
-* upload RPM to repository without needing a Maven project/POM (i.e., in the Mojo, requiresProject = false)
+* upload arbitrary RPM to repository without needing a Maven project/POM (i.e., in the Mojo, requiresProject = false)